How do you define success?

 Leslie began her education in medical coding and billing in February 2017.
 Her son, Lincoln, was born June 26, 2017.
 Becoming a first-time parent is hard.
 But being a student parent is even harder.

 She continued to get all A’s, took her certification test and graduated in August 2017.
 Leslie’s financial support team celebrated her achievement with a graduation dinner and gift card for new work clothes.

 Leslie landed a job in late September at a large eye clinic.
 During that time, she furthered her education by enrolling in an online program for the next level of certification.
 You could find her doing homework on most of her lunch breaks.
-Eight months later, she became the supervisor of the eye clinic billing department.

-Kennedy chose to work as a server and save up money before Knox was born on July 12, 2017.
+Kennedy chose to work as a server and save money before Knox was born on July 12, 2017.
 Rather than immediately return to college that fall, Kennedy continued to work, so she could spend more time with her newborn son.

-Hope for Single Moms prepared for Kennedy’s return to GRCC in January 2018 by getting together her financial support team of donors.
+Hope for Single Moms prepared for Kennedy’s return to GRCC in January 2018 by getting together her Dream team of financial support.
 Then, she got the exciting news that she was accepted into the dental assisting program there.
 School became a full-time job for her.

-Kennedy begins her internship in May and will be out in the workforce in June and on her way to financial stability.
-We are so proud of her, her hard work and her parenting.
+Hope for Single Moms is so proud of Kennedy, her hard work and her parenting.
 There is no doubt on our part that she will have a successful career.